 Not only the grinder but also oil from coffee beans can leave a somewhat sticky residue on the internal parts of the espresso machine, such as the portafilter, group head, and boiler.

 When left for too long, this oil residue tends to be challenging to clean, affecting the flavor of the coffee being ground.
-Also, the accumulated oils are also an ideal place for bacteria to grow in your Coffee.
+Also, the accumulated oils are also an ideal place for bacteria to grow in your coffee.

 4. Lowers Extraction Consistency